adjeielias90/Real-World-Datascience/customer_behavioral_interest_prediction/readme.md

 ## Description

-Evaluating users to soecify whether or noot they are likely to subscribe to a paid service, based on the behavior of such user on the platform.
+Evaluating users to specify whether or not they are likely to subscribe to a paid service, based on the behavior of such user on the platform.

 Service must have both a free and paid service, and this model will mostly